openshift/local-storage-operator/HACKING.md

 ### Cleaning up after a deploy

-When deploying on Openshift and OLM, just deleting catalog and subscription is not enough.
+When deploying on OpenShift and OLM, just deleting catalog and subscription is not enough.
 You obviously have to run:

 ```
 oc delete -f examples/olm/catalog-create-subscribe.yaml